Hexagon/pup/docs/configuration.md

 ### Logger

 The global logger configuration allows you to control the logging settings for pup, and the defaults of each process.
-To the global logger, include the following properties within your configuration
+To use the global logger, include the following properties within your configuration
 file:

 - `console` (boolean): Set to true to enable logging to the console.
 Default is false.